 The Doctors generally get adjusted once or twice per month, depending on what they have been doing, or what just seems to work best for them.
-Caring for their daughter, traveling to visit family, yard work, and other projects are the largest motivators for them to get adjusted in order to keep their bodies functioning at their best.
+Caring for their daughters, traveling to visit family, yard work, and other projects are the largest motivators for them to get adjusted in order to keep their bodies functioning at their best.

 Adam and Roxanne both enjoy cooking and generally prepare a plethora of dishes including wild game and fish.
 Neither will deny the dangers and lack of nourishment in processed foods, however they also enjoy a delicious dessert, or a scoop or two of ice cream every now and then.

 Drs.
 Adam and Roxanne enjoy getting outside and walking, hiking, or working around the yard.
 In addition, Dr. Roxanne adheres to a structured exercise routine several times per week.
 We both believe health is a multifaceted pursuit, that pursuit includes nutrition, activity, mental well being.
-Generally, they don’t seek out help from their medical peers unless they really need it, or it’s really warranted.
-For example, when their daughter was born, they utilized a midwife at a birth center, but were reassured there was a hospital containing the most advanced neonatal care in Montana available just down the road.

 On a Personal Note